rpatil524/dgl-ke/README.md

   * Inference, reads the pre-trained embeddings and do the entities/relations linkage predicting inference tasks using `dglke_predict` or do the embedding similarity  inference tasks using `dglke_emb_sim`.

+### Note
+If you just want to train a KGE model using TransE, DistMult, RotatE, please goto https://github.com/awslabs/graphstorm.

 ### A Quick Start

 To install the latest version of DGL-KE run: